primedma/linkedin-profile-scraper/README.md

+#NOTES
+2022-02-12: LinkedIn just changed their DOM element names again (I think)--haven't tested it recently.
+Would have to check and re-specify certain tags to search for, etc.

 ------
 # LinkedIn Profile Scraper
 LinkedIn profile scraper using Puppeteer headless browser.
 So you can use it on a server.
 Returns structured data in JSON format.
 Works in 2022.